jamesloosli/abyss/README.md

 The consumer should replay messages from all kafka topics into a single chat client from all of the others.

 This *should* allow us to bridge the gap between worlds.

-I'd like to leverage https://github.com/Shopify/sarama as the key kafka library.